wbgdao/whitebeakgang.github.io/content/posts/wbg-live-on-cock-talk.md

 The [Coop Collective](https://coopcollective.io) will be featuring WhiteBeakGang this Sunday on the [Cock Talk Podcast](https://www.youtube.com/channel/UC3YfNW0BMe-qaavWOj-Kp8Q).

 There will be giveaways and special surprises for those that tune in live!
+If you are already in WBG and can't make it live, don't worry as there will be something for you guys too!

 Remember that you will need to follow both [@WhiteBeakGang](https://twitter.com/@WhiteBeakGang) and [@cocktalkderby](https://twitter.com/@cocktalkderby) on twitter and join the [WBG Discord](https://discord.gg/4DhfT6Dnqg)